mudasobwa/mudasobwa.github.io/_posts/2022-05-02-md-customizable-parser.md

 I have no clue who had introduced the alignment in tables with colons in the head separator (`|:---:|`,) but this fellow developer surely never thought about how drastically they broke the whole markdown paradigm by introducing a markup that has an effect on _the content before declaration_.
 Yes, these colons change the alignment of the text in head’s columns, introducing the necessity for lookbehinds and ruin the performance (and the original idea in general.)

-[`Md`](https://hexdocs.pm/md) is SAX-like parser, which goes through the input, pattern-matching the control sequences as they come and emits parsed stuff as _XHTML_.
+[`Md`](https://hexdocs.pm/md) is SAX-like parser, which goes through the input, pattern-matching the control sequences as they come, and emits parsed stuff as _XHTML_.
 It does not do lookbehinds and it’ll never do.
 Whenever one needs to be full-compliant with _Commonmark_ tests, I’d suggest to pick any other library, generously presented on the market.

 `Md` is five times faster than `earmark` because of its approach (and lack of some features which I voluntarily decided to be redundant, like the aforementioned table column alignment.)
-That does not mean `Md` is unusable for the average user, dealing with markdown; I‌have it tested against the whole _Elixir_ documentation and it gets parsed without a glitch.
+That does not mean `Md` is unusable for the average user, dealing with markdown; I have it tested against the whole _Elixir_ documentation and it gets parsed without a glitch.

 Still, the main advantage of using `Md` compared to other markdown implementations is its full customization.
 Let’s see how one would implement _Slack_ parser.